Uncover Your Curiosity

 Developing a Curriculum Vitae

 Just like a resume, a curriculum vitae (CV) is a document that showcases your acquired skills and experiences for the professional world.
-How this differs, however, is the length; a CV will be between two to six pages whereas a resume will only be one page long.
-This is because CVs allow you to more deeply elaborate on your research, conference presentations, volunteerism, teaching, awards, publications and other experiences within the Science + Health realm.
+How this differs, however, is the length and audience; a CV will be between two to six pages whereas a resume will only be one page long.
+Resumes are often used when applying to industry positions that are not research related, while CVs are used to apply to academic and research related positions.
+Thus CVs allow you to more deeply elaborate on your research, conference presentations, volunteerism, teaching, awards, publications and other experiences within the Science + Health realm.

 To get started on your CV, it is a good idea to refer to your resume.
 If you have experiences on there which will be relevant to your potential positions, incorporate them into sections on your CV.
 Make sure to list your relevant courses, as this will let the employers know what background knowledge you can contribute to the position.
 In addition, include class and research projects that are relevant to the experience you are applying for.
 Any experience that exhibits that you have the knowledge and skills needed to uphold the position is worthy of incorporation.